cosmicjs/vue-garage-sale/article/article.md

 ## Building the backend with Cosmic JS

 Before discovering Cosmic JS, I use to use either plain JSON files and write a little Node.js application that have a bunch of Rest API endpoints.
 Another alternative is using some cloud noSQL database to host the JSON data documents and write a server Rest API to serve that data.
-However all that is gone, after learining that with Cosmic JS, you no longer have to write server side API.
+However all that is gone, after learning that with Cosmic JS, you no longer have to write server side API.
 Just design your data, insert or import from JSON files, and the Cosmic JS will generate the Rest API automatically for you.
-As a metter affect Cosmic JS, offers two kind of API end points:
+As a matter affect Cosmic JS, offers two kind of API end points:
 * Rest API which will be CRUD methods for adding, displaying, and updating your data.
 * GraphQL API, which is also similar to Rest, but you can write your queries using special Syntax called GraphQL.
-If your no familliar with GraphQL, I encourage you to review the documents.
-It's has been gaining a lot momentum lately due to it's flexibilites and popularity.
+If your no familiar with GraphQL, I encourage you to review the documents.
+It's has been gaining a lot momentum lately due to it's flexibilities and popularity.
 Plus it was developed by Facebook.
 For my application I will include both Rest, and GraphQL methods to let you experiment and decide which one works best for you.
 If you are not using Cosmic JS, then you have to write your own server GraphQL API using some database as a storage mechanism, and Node.js for the GraphQL endpoints.

-OK, let's jump in to Cosmic JS and add our data elements. aftrer you sign up for free account, open the dashboard and add new bucket called `garage-sale`.
+OK, let's jump in to Cosmic JS and add our data elements. after you sign up for free account, open the dashboard and add new bucket called `garage-sale`.

 <img src="./images/cosmic_add_bucket.png" width="50%" alt="Cosmic JS - Add new bucket" style="display: block; margin-left: auto; margin-right: auto;">